 No, Lion Air does not fly to Australia.
 But Batik Air and Malindo Air - the airlines owned by the Lion Air Group, do fly to Australia (from Indonesia, Thailand, and Malaysia).

-How can I get Lion Air ticket cheap?
+How can I cancel my Lion Air ticket?

 Is LionAir safe to fly?